an-sh/chat-service/README.md

 Service completely abstracts a connection concept from a user concept, so a single user can have more than one connection (including connections across different nodes).
-For the user presence the number of joined sockets must be just greater than zero.
+For user presence the number of joined sockets must be just greater than zero.
 All APIs designed to work on the user level, handling seamlessly user's multiple connections.